OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Dynamic Analysis
 There are various steps in the analysis process:
 - <TODO: CHECK ENTITLEMENTS FILE ON THE JAILBROKEN DEVICE!!!>
 - Obtain the info.plist file
+- Go through the app and check for any interaction between ios-app-back-end to see if permissions are used for ill-purposes, or are over-asked/under-utilized.

 ### Testing Custom URL Schemes